Jpowell94/AnalyticStyle/README.md

 ![Bootstrap Tree](https://bitbucket.org/JesseRP/analyticstyle/raw/002c4be6ae17678a31a6295a1116f7e89437eb74/jesserussellpowell_Consensus_2-202_MFWs_Culled_0__Classic%20Delta_C_0.5__001.png)

 One with any familiarity with these texts would see to the exemplary effectiveness of this method to attribute authorship and style: "WordandObject" and "TwoDogmasofEmpiricism" are both written by W.V.O.
-Quine, something that this model predicted by correctly clustering those documents. the same is true of "ThreeModelsfortheDescriptionofLanguage" and "SyntacticeStructures", both written by Noam Chomsky.
+Quine, something that this model predicted by correctly clustering those documents.
+The same is true of "ThreeModelsfortheDescriptionofLanguage" and "SyntacticeStructures", both written by Noam Chomsky.
 Furthermore, "Capital" and "DialecticofEnlightment" are clustered, and this makes perfect sense; Horkheimer was a Marxist himself, if his work was not clustered with Marx, the model would have a glaring defect, and yet it got it right.
 Interestingly, it groups Heidegger with the Analytics.

 ## Findings